 Plan Aspect Ratio

-A hole made during the manufacturing process in the web of steel framing member.
+A hole made during the manufacturing process in the web of a steel framing member.

 Horizontal structural member that supports roof deck and is primarily subjected to bending under vertical loads such as snow, wind, or dead loads.